 Between the abandoned World War II bunkers and “Terrible Tilly” (the decommissioned lighthouse), this place can get really creepy real fast during bad weather bouts.

 The 12.2-mile RT trail is a beautiful Oregon coast hike in good weather, but when the fog rolls in, it can become super spooky.
 This place also was a booming logging area abundant with spruce trees, with plenty of areas where temporary logging camps used to be.

-Tillamook Rock Lighthouse was notorious for nightmarish weather conditions, constantly being slammed by rough waves.
+Tillamook Rock Lighthouse is notorious for nightmarish weather conditions.
+It is constantly being slammed by rough waves.
 It was also used as a columbarium for a time – which is a location for the remains of cremated bodies.